-Thomas Allen & Son sent me a copy of 50 Ways to Draw Your Beautiful, Ordinary Life: Practical Lessons in Pencil and Paper in exchange for an honest review.
-All opinions are my own and from the heart.
+Thomas Allen & Son sent me a copy of Handmade Living in exchange for an honest review.
+Here’s what I think.

 You don’t have to be God’s gift to crafters to make most of the projects in today’s book, nor do you need a lot of time.
 Which is ideal any time of the year, but especially coming into the holidays when our to-do lists are long and our patience is short.
 Handmade Living: 40 Step-by-Step Projects for Crafting a Beautiful Home by Willow Crossley has a wide variety of lovely DIYs to gift and keep, many everyday objects made more personal with bits and bobs you might already have around the house.
 Turn an old book into a secret place for safe-keeping, trim a plain-jane basket with spare ribbon to make a pretty piece, and make a personalized print using old stamps, buttons or Scrabble tiles.
 AND NOWHERE DID I MENTION A SEWING MACHINE (aka THE BANE OF MY EXISTENCE.)
 Granted there are a few projects where a stitch or two is in order but no one said you couldn’t do it by hand.

 Thomas Allen & Son sent me Slothilda and A Sloth’s Guide to Taking it Easy in exchange for an honest review.
 So here’s what I think.